Everything you need to know about setting up your Investment Balance and configuring your organization's categories.

 We start by looking at all contributions by all team members of the selected team, then determine the investment category based on the rules you've set up.

-Then work is grouped by investment category (these categories are mutually exclusive and collectively exhaustive).
+Then work is grouped by investment category.
+(These categories are mutually exclusive and collectively exhaustive within any single breakdown.)

 If multiple tasks belong to a bigger project, it's possible to have different investment categories assigned to each task and the project as a whole.
 In this case, we'll show each task in its respective category of work.

-Each issue or pull request can link to only one category.
-All work not linked to a category will show up as uncategorized.
+Each issue or pull request can link only to one category.
+All work not linked to a category will show up as uncategorized for the primary breakdown, or the similar last catch-all category for additional breakdowns.

 Determining the category